miguelglez8/miguelglez8/README.md

 ## 🧐 About me

 Software Engineer with experience in building REST APIs and backend services in enterprise environments.
-I have worked on the development and evolution of applications, contributing to service design and integration, as well as improving system performance.
+I work on the design and development of backend services, including API development, system integration, and performance improvements in production environments.

-In my daily work, I develop and integrate REST APIs using Java, working with both relational and non-relational databases, and contributing to the implementation of business logic in backend applications.
-I have also worked in cloud environments, deploying scalable solutions tailored to the needs of each project.
+In my day-to-day work, I develop REST APIs using Java, working with relational databases, and implementing business logic in scalable backend systems.
+I have also worked in cloud environments, deploying solutions adapted to real project needs.

-I have gained experience with Spring Boot in developing backend services and distributed applications, working with microservices-based architectures and system-to-system communication.
+I have experience with Spring Boot and microservices-based architectures, focusing on building maintainable and efficient systems.

-I focus on writing clean, maintainable code, applying best development practices, design patterns, and API-first principles.
-I enjoy solving complex problems and designing efficient, scalable systems.
+Currently focused on growing as a backend Java developer in projects involving Spring Boot and microservices.

 Technologies and tools: Java, Spring Boot, REST APIs, microservices, Docker, Git, MySQL, MongoDB, AWS

 ## 🤝 Contacts